aeaguilarn/ScrabbleAid/README.md

 1. Once the app is installed, tap the app icon on you homescreen to open it.

 2. You will need a Scrabble board to detect.
-Unfortunately, for the app to work properly, you will need to use the exact version of the Scrabble board that the application was built to work with.
+Unfortunately, for the app to work properly, you will need to use the exact version of the Scrabble board that the application was trained to detect.
 You may print the image below and use that as your Scrabble board.

 <img src="https://github.com/aeaguilarn/ScrabbleAid/blob/master/ScrabbleBoard.jpg" width="400">